DarylAranha/AutoShow/README.md

 ```

 Then press
-- i to run the project in IOS
+- i (To run the project in IOS)
-- a to run the project in Android
+- a (To run the project in Android)

 ## Project Strucutre